Yuri Lily Tsurumaki

 Adina: Well my great-grandmother was a very scary opponent, so I could see how he would want to just try to scoop her up and elope, type of thing.

 Adina: Yeah so my mom had grown up in a situation where it was really challenging.
-Because here she’s hearing all these stories of her father stole my grandmother’s youth, her best years, that type of thing.
+Because here she’s hearing all these stories that her father stole my grandmother’s youth, her best years, that type of thing.
 And then with my grandfather, he had remarried, so there was never the relationship she was looking for from him.

-Right, it was with his new family.
-And did he have children?
+And did he have other children?

 Adina: Yes, exactly.
 But when I was cleaning out the house when I first moved back to L.A. after college, I had found a bunch of my grandma’s love letters, or correspondence back and forth to him.
 But there was a stack of letters that my grandma and Clarence were writing back and forth to each other.
 Probably when he was serving, right?
 You guys were writing back and forth a lot?